 Hello and thanks for coming back here.
 I know it has been a little quiet, I have been working on my Scotland trip.
 Very excited and will share with you later.
 Next up I am working on a blog.
 I am finding my way around so it could take a little time.
 In the meantime want to share a tip that was on the Rachel Ray show.
 A woman on the show used what appeared to be a pepper grinder and I think it was Oreo cookies (minus the filling) broke it up and put in it the grinder, and ground it on top of some items.
 What a great idea!
 Think of all the other things you could put in there to flavor foods/desserts.

 The above picture is from the Royal Mile in Edinburgh.
 Edinburgh is a fascinating city.
 It has a bit of everything.
-So get out your explorer shoes your in for a treat no matter which way you turn.
+So get out your explorer shoes you are in for a treat no matter which way you turn.